leoduan/leoduan.github.io/index.md

 I work as an Assistant Professor in the Department of Statistics at University of Florida.
 Previously I was a postdoc associate in Duke University, working with Prof. David Dunson on Bayesian modeling for complex data.
 I obtained my PhD from Department of Mathematics at University of Cincinnati in 2015, studying non-parametric Bayes and working with Profs.
 Rhonda Szczesniak and Xia Wang.

-<span style="color:red">**Announcement**</span>

-<span style="color:red">I am looking for UF graduate student, to work on network modeling on how brain functions for working memory.
-If you are interested, send me an email, or chat with me in the office FLO-101C.
+<span style="color:red">UF graduate student interested in working on network modeling or clustering is encouraged to email or chat with me in the office FLO-101C.
 </span>

 Email: